MagdaMie/staticWebsite/README.md

 # 🎨 Static Home Page Project
-Welcome to my first-ever web development project! 🚀 This is a static home page built using HTML and CSS, inspired by a WordPress design.
+This is my first-ever web development project, a static home page built using HTML and CSS, inspired by a WordPress design.
 It’s not responsive and could use some polishing, but I’m proud of it as my first solo project. 💪

 Check it out live here: [Static Home Page on GitHub Pages](https://magdamie.github.io/staticWebsite/) — but only if you’re on a laptop!
 It’s not quite ready to charm your phone or your giant screen yet. 😅